GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Fixed a bug where an empty list was not accepted in an EdibleLog food's list, this is now true since empty logs are possible

    Remaining bugs:
-   - Calories do not get updated as the log gets updated
+   - Calories do not get updated as the log gets updated (fixed)
-   - Calories need their own variables (food accumulated calories and exercise should be seperated)
+   - Calories need their own variables (food accumulated calories and exercise should be seperated) (fixed)
+   - Data stub data should appear normally on the UI
    - Data stub should have more interesting data (get bytes from an image should be written)
    - "" needs to be checked before parsing for calories and workout calories (crashes)
    - Should probably change quantity from int to double